cleanlab/cleanlab/docs/source/tutorials/pred_probs_cross_val.rst

 Spending too much time on data quality?
 ----
 This notebook demonstrates a toy ML model to quickly produce pred_probs.
 Because the performance of Cleanlab critically depends on the quality of your ML model, you should try to use a better ML model than the one demonstrated here.
-If you are unsure how to produce a better ML model for your data, or want a platform to actually fix your issues automatically, use Cleanlab Studio which will automatically produce one for your data via AutoML combined with pretrained Foundation models.
+If you are unsure how to produce a better ML model for your data, or want a platform to actually fix your issues automatically, use Cleanlab Studio which will automatically produce the best model for your dataset via cutting-edge AutoML with Foundation models.
 `Try Cleanlab Studio for free! <https://cleanlab.ai/signup/>`_

 .. image:: https://raw.githubusercontent.com/cleanlab/assets/master/cleanlab/ml-with-cleanlab-studio.png